gp-8/DevOps/use-cases/use-case-28.md

-# USE CASE: 27 The population of a region.
+# USE CASE: 28 The population of a country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-Organization has asked to for the report for the population of a region.
+Organization has asked to for the report for the population of a country.

 ### Scope